Mazda's dinky CX-3 is a compact urban small SUV that's been much improved. Jonathan Crouch reports.

-Mazda pulls out all the stops and condenses all the best bits of the gorgeous CX-5 into a smaller package.
-The CX-3 comes in front or all-wheel drive, and is offered with petrol or diesel power.
-It's light and it's good looking, with a chunky equipment list and reasonable pricing.
+Mazda's appealing little CX-3 was designed to condense all the best bits of the larger CX-5 into a smaller package.
+Now, it gets a smarter interior, updated technology and the option of a new 1.8-litre SKYACTIV-D diesel engine.
+As before, it comes in front or all-wheel drive, and is offered in a line-up primarily built around petrol power.
+It's also light and it's good looking, with a chunky equipment list and reasonable pricing.
 What more could you ask for?

 These days, if you're a car maker and design a supermini, then you really have to create a small Crossover from it too.
 You know, one of those small Nissan Juke-style models that offer extra attitude, a bit more usability, a higher ride height and something of an SUV feel.
 The market's full of them, this being Mazda's contender, the CX-3.
 Here's a model very much in tune with this Japanese brand's current vision for automotive design - it's so-called 'SKYACTIV' philosophy that's all about creating cars that are light, efficient, pretty and, above all else, fun to drive.
-The market could do with a small Crossover like that.
-In the metal, it looks an energetic little thing and Mazda promises us it'll drive that way too.
-We'll be putting that to the test but if the SKYACTIV dynamics are delivered as advertised, then this will be the first small Crossover to match the class-leadingly agile Nissan Juke in that respect.
-There's a lot of promise here then, underlined by connectivity and cabin quality carried over from the little Mazda2 this model's based upon.
-CX-3 ownership also comes with premium pricing though and most sales will be of a petrol model with an engine much larger than buyers are used to seeing in this segment.
-So, can it all add up?
-That's what we're here to find out.
+In the metal, it looks an energetic little thing and over the years, we've found that it drives that way too thanks to willing SKYACTIV engines and light underpinnings that are carried over from the little Mazda2 this model's based upon.
+All this car really needed when it came to the mid-term wash 'n brush-up was a little extra safety and infotainment technology, plus a more class-competitive diesel option.
+All this features within the revised model range we're going to look at here.

 Like most crossovers in this class, the CX-3 is offered with a choice of front or all-wheel drive chassis, and petrol and diesel engines.
-The petrol engines comprise 120 or 150PS 2.0-litre units which together will account for around 50 per cent of UK sales.
-Available in all trims, with both manual and automatic transmissions, the 120PS powerplant with front-wheel drive is sure to be the most popular petrol variant.
-The 150PS petrol unit is mated to an all-wheel drive chassis and a six-speed manual gearbox in Sport Nav trim.
-The 105PS 1.5-litre diesel engine will power predominantly front-wheel drive models, although the range-topping Sport Nav is all-wheel drive and is also offered with both manual and automatic transmissions.
-Mazda's SKYACTIV design ethos strips unnecessary weight out of the engines, body, chassis and transmissions and while this sometimes means that road noise is a little higher than some rivals, huge paybacks come in sharper handling, stronger braking, keener acceleration and better efficiency.
+The petrol engines comprise 121 or 150PS 2.0-litre units which together will account for most UK sales.
+Available in all trims, with both manual and automatic transmissions, the 120PS powerplant with front-wheel drive is sure to remain the most popular petrol variant.
+The 150PS petrol unit is mated to an all-wheel drive chassis and a six-speed manual gearbox in Sport Nav+ trim.
+The key change here is the replacement of the previous 105PS 1.5-litre diesel engine with a 1.8-litre 115PS unit that adopts rapid multi-stage combustion, with new egg-shaped pistons that combine with ultra-high response multi-hole piezo injectors to increase combustion efficiency.
+As before, the diesel CX-3 can only be had with 2WD and manual transmission.
+Mazda's SKYACTIV design ethos continues to be key across the line-up, stripping unnecessary weight out of the engines, body, chassis and transmissions.
+While this sometimes means that road noise is a little higher than some rivals, huge paybacks come in sharper handling, stronger braking, keener acceleration and better efficiency.
+We mentioned refinement.
+Mazda has tried to improve that with this revised model with upgraded door sill trims, thicker sound isolation in the doors, enhanced rear glazing and an increase in the cabin headliner thickness.
+To meet the required focus on the driver engagement you'd expect from Mazda, new coil springs and dampers have been fitted, while the front anti-roll bar has also been changed.
+Combined with a recalibration of the electric power steering, the end result is more consistent weight transfer and improved shock absorption.

 Mazda's almost fanatical devotion to stripping unnecessary weight out of its cars means that although many of its cars look pretty substantial, they can weigh as much as a car in the next class down.
 This has all sorts of beneficial effects, not only in terms of vehicle dynamics but also when it comes to efficiency.
 Case in point: the CX-3 front-wheel drive diesel variant.
-With emissions of just 105g/km, this model has an official combined economy of 70.6mpg.
+With emissions of just 114g/km, this model should regularly be able to return well over 60mpg.
 That's what many would expect from a tiny citycar rather than a crossover that can seat five.
-If the CX-5 is used as a yardstick, residual figures will also be healthy.
+The 121PS petrol engine puts out around 140g/km of CO2, while the 150PS petrol unit manages 160g/km - or 152g/km in auto form.
+Just like the CX-5, residual figures have proved to be healthy.
 Insurance figures are also going to be reasonable as, thanks to that light weight, you get respectable performance without having the sort of horsepower figures that make insurance companies nervous.

 |Bolton Motor Park Abarth, Fiat and Mazda|